angular/angular-ja/adev-ja/src/content/ecosystem/rxjs-interop/output-interop.md

-# RxJS interop with component and dirctive outputs
+# RxJS interop with component and directive outputs

-IMPORTANT: The RxJS Interop package is available for [developer preview](reference/releases#developer-preview).
-It's ready for you to try, but it might change before it is stable.

 Tip: This guide assumes you're familiar with [component and directive outputs](guide/components/outputs).